ahmadimohammad/NebuloxSlate/source/index.html.md

 var_dump($headers, $body);
 ```

-> If every thing you sent is correct you will get a response like bellow with status code 201:
+> If everything you sent is correct you will get a response like bellow with status code 201:

 ```json
 {